 Grapefruit is a great source of one of the most important vitamins – vitamin C. However, being diagnosed with diabetes means avoiding it since it can interact with a lot of medications for managing the disease.

 To know if these people can or can’t consume grapefruit, they should consult with a doctor or a pharmacist.

 We recommend asking for advice before implementing this fruit in one’s diet.
-However, if they are not taking any medications, grapefruit can be great for health.
+However, if they are not taking any medications, grapefruit can be great for their health.
 Therefore, have in mind that this fruit can drastically increase blood sugar levels.
 So, eat it with care.

 Here is everything we need to know about grapefruit and this chronic illness.

 The amount of carbohydrates that this fruit contains in a small part is similar to the number of carbohydrates in two kiwis, one pear, or an apple.
-Therefore, grapefruit contains a lot of carbohydrates which can increase the blood sugar levels.
+Therefore, grapefruit contains a lot of carbohydrates which can increase blood sugar levels.

 If we plan to add grapefruit to our diet, we better combine it with about 15g of carbohydrates in one serving.
 Moreover, we should monitor the blood sugar levels at all times, so that we keep them under control.

 Lastly, we may want to try to avoid consuming grapefruit juice.
 In one cup, there are about 24g of carbohydrates.
 So, it contains no fiber but a lot of carbohydrates.